 The reason: Excess pounds may make it harder to control psoriatic arthritis symptoms.

 Obesity may make certain psoriatic arthritis treatments, including disease-modifying drugs (DMARDs) and biologics, less effective and reduce patients’ changes of getting to low disease activity or remission.
-In fact, a study found that people who lost 5 percent or more of their baseline weight were more likely to have minimal disease activity
+In fact, a narrative review published in Rheumatology and Therapy found that people who lost five percent or more of their baseline weight were more likely to have minimal disease activity.

 How Weight Impacts Psoriatic Arthritis Symptoms

 Researchers say that fat tissue in the body releases inflammation-causing proteins, which can further exacerbate an already inflamed body.
-“Fat is essentially an inflammatory organ,” says Alexis Ogdie, MD, MSCE, director of the Penn Psoriatic Arthritis and Spondyloarthritis program at the University of Pennsylvania.
+“Fat is essentially an inflammatory organ,” says Alexis Ogdie, MD, Director of the Penn Psoriatic Arthritis and Spondyloarthritis program at the University of Pennsylvania.